Sadhan Chandra Majumder: Political career

 While studying at college, Majumder became a member of Chhatra League (the youth wing of Awami League) in 1967.
 In 1984, he was elected chairman of Hajinagar Union.
 Five years later, he was elected chairman of Niamatpur Upazila Parishad.

-Majumder lost to Dr. Chhalek Choudhury of Bangladesh Nationalist Party in 1996 and 2001 general elections from Naogaon-1 constituency.
+Majumder lost to Chhalek Choudhury of Bangladesh Nationalist Party in 1996 and 2001 general elections from Naogaon-1 constituency.
 In 2008, he defeated Choudhury and was elected to the 9th Jatiya Sangsad for the first time ever.
 In the following year, he became a member of a committee which was formed to probe corruption in Barind development works.
 He served as a member of the Standing Committee on Religious affairs in the 10th Jatiya Sangsad.
 In 2018, he was elected to the parliament for the third time.
 He defeated his nearest rival Mustafizur Rahman by a margin of 46,228 votes.

 On 7 January 2019, Majumder took oath as Food Minister of Bangladesh.
 He became the first person from Niamatpur Upazila to become a cabinet minister.

+On 3 October 2024, Majumder was arrested by the Detective Branch of Dhaka Metropolitan Police in Dhaka's Bashundhara Residential Area.
+He was placed on seven day remand.